wamriewdan/ae_arrival_picker/README.md

 > Daniel Wamriew (2026). *ae_picker: first-arrival time picking for acoustic emission waveforms*.
 GitHub. https://github.com/wamriewdan/ae_arrival_picker

-and the underlying AIC algorithm:
+the underlying AIC algorithm:

 > Maeda, N. (1985).
 A method for reading and checking phase times in auto-processing system of seismic wave data. *Zisin (Journal of the Seismological Society of Japan)*, 38, 365–379.

+and the STA/LTA method:

+> Allen, R. (1978).
+Automatic earthquake recognition and timing from single traces. *Bulletin of the Seismological Society of America*, 68(5), 1521–1532.

 ---